waku-org/specs/standards/application/privatev1.md

 ### Segmentation

 While PRIVATE1 itself has no inherent message size limitation, practical transport mechanisms typically impose maximum payload sizes.
-Segmentation is intentionally placed as the first pipeline stage rather than deferring it to the transport layer

 **Why Segment Before Encryption**